How to Set Up a Private Membership Association (PMA): Step-by-Step Guide

 Establish Membership Requirements

-Clearly defining who can become a member of your PMA is crucial for maintaining its integrity and purpose.
+Clearly defining who can become a member of your PMA is important for maintaining its integrity and purpose.
 Your membership requirements should align with your mission while creating appropriate boundaries that distinguish members from the general public.

 Consider factors such as minimum age, agreement with core principles, willingness to abide by association rules, and any specific qualifications relevant to your purpose.